jacobhogarty/fairim-nu-cost/README.md

 Jure Leskovec and Andrej Krevl.
 These datasets cover various domains and offer realistic network structures commonly found in social, citation, communication, and web networks.

+These graphs can be seen in `data/snap/` folder, please follow the examples in `visualisation.ipynb`.

 ### Synthetic Datasets

 Alongside real-world data, we generate synthetic networks using established graph models to simulate different